grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 Cassandra made her way up to them, weaving through the remaining crates.

 "Cassandra," said Percy, "I'm glad you made it.
 This is Hemi Howell, Deck Boss, First Mate, Navigator, Crew Trainer, and whatever the fuck else needs to be done.
-Basically he's the one who does all the actual fucking work."
+Basically he's the one who does all the actual work."

-"Nice to meet you Hemi."
-Cassandra said politely.
+"Nice to meet you Hemi," said Cassandra.
 Percy could have sworn if she were wearing a skirt and unburdened by all the possessions she owned she would have curtsied.

 "Genuinely glad to have you aboard," said Hemi, "we desperately need more hands, and with you taking a watch we all might actually be able to get a little sleep on this run."

 Cassandra smiled up at Hemi.

 Hemi gestured with the end of his pencil.
 "Down that ladder into the boat.
 Walk up the catwalk till you get to the main decks of the boat.
 Introduce yourself to anyone who does not look like one of these mounds."
 He nodded towards the men working on loading the explosives.
 "Ask them where the crew quarters are.
-You should be able to find an empty locker to stow your stuff in there.
+You should be able to find an empty locker to stow your stuff in.
 Then make your way up to the sonar compartment and hang around until someone asks you to do something."

 "Alright," said Cassandra, "and I'll get some training at some point?"

 "Not until we are under way.
 Getting the boat ready for a run takes a lot of prep, as you can see, and there is no extra time for anything but prep.
 Once we are under way there will be some downtime and I will sit with you at the sonar and show you how it works."

 "Sounds good.
 So I'll see you both later.
 Thanks again for the job."
-She gave a little wave and looked down the ladder into the cargo hold before tossing the bags in her hand down the catwalk, and then swinging her tiny self out onto the ladder with her big pack behind her like some kind of distended insect.
-She lowered herself down to the catwalk.
+She gave a little wave and looked down the ladder into the cargo hold before tossing the bags in her hand down to the catwalk, and then swinging her tiny self out onto the ladder with her big pack behind her like some kind of distended insect.
+She lowered herself to the catwalk.

 Percy watched this approvingly.
 It was another good sign that Cassandra seemed so intuitively comfortable with the vertical up-and-down lifestyle of a submarine.

 Hemi did not fail to notice either.
 "Maybe..." was all he said before looking back down at his clipboard and counting how many more crates remained to be loaded.

+[//]: # (----- invisible character break)

-They finished loading the crates of explosives that evening.
+The loading was finished that evening.
 Hemi had Bastian, Gregory, and Owen go over every crate and make sure it was lashed securely enough that it could not shift once the _Prospect_ started moving.

 After that, most of the crew headed up to the canteen on the exchange floor to indulge in the kind of heavy drinking rarely on offer to a submarine crew, though Cassandra excused herself from this opportunity to get to knew her new crew mates better, suggesting politely that she had seen quite enough of that canteen.
-Hemi and Percy also skipped the canteen and were up late in the galley going over the state of their supplies and some questions Hemi had about the details of the job contract that Hemi wanted to be sure Percy had considered.
+Hemi and Percy also skipped the canteen and were up late in the galley going over the state of their supplies and discussing some questions Hemi had about the details of the job contract that he wanted to be sure Percy had considered.
+It was long after midnight before they crawled into their respective racks.